-Several “Villa” style units will be starting at $40 million.
+Several “Villa” style units will also be available starting at $40 million.
 These will come with private balconies (I would think so!).

 The total sellout is expected to be $3.4 billion.
 Vornado Realty Trust is the developer, with SLCE Architects leading the design.